Civil Parking Enforcement

 Benefits of CPE include:

-• district and borough councils are empowered to make local decisions - alongside town and parish councils - on parking to suit their constituents and circumstances
+- district and borough councils are empowered to make local decisions - alongside town and parish councils - about parking that suits their constituents and circumstances

 How will it be managed in my area?